Solmeye/ClienThings/README.md

 Removes server-imposed poses (flying, sneaking...)

+> Minecarts

+Allows minecarts to be spawned without delay (if experimental setting is enabled you can ride it without delay)

 > Weapons

 Predicts weapon behavior (crossbow & trident)

 > Swap

-Predicts the swap of items between the main and secondary hand
+Predicts the swap of items between the main and secondary hand (only works if experimental setting is enabled)

 </details>